-NAME AND POSITION NUMBER OF SHARES UNDERLYING STOCK OPTION(1) Mortimer B. Zuckerman 320,000 Chairman Edward H. Linde President and Chief Executive Officer 320,000 Executive Group (6 persons) 920,000 Non-Employee Director Group (4 persons) Non-Executive Officer Employee Group 350,000 (approximately 240 persons) 1,030,000
+NAME AND POSITION NUMBER OF SHARES UNDERLYING STOCK OPTION(1)

+Mortimer B. Zuckerman 320,000

+Edward H. Linde 320,000

+Executive Group (6 persons) 930,000

+Non-Employee Director Group (4 persons) Non-Executive Officer Employee Group 350,000

+(approximately 169 persons) 1,010,000

 (1) All options will be granted to the employees and the non-employee directors at the initial public offering price of \$25.00.
-One-third of the options granted to officers and Mr. Zuckerman will be exercisable on each of the third, fourth and fifth anniversary of the date of grant, respectively.
+In general, one-third of the options granted to officers and Mr. Zuckerman will be exercisable on each of the third, fourth and fifth anniversary of the date of grant, respectively.
 One-third of the options granted to employees who are not officers will be exercisable on each of the first, second and third anniversary of the date of grant, respectively.
 Other than the options granted to Mr. Zuckerman as described above, one-half of the options granted to non-employee directors will be exercisable on each of the first and second anniversary date of grant, respectively.